 - Expedition Everest features arguably the most detailed queue in any Disney theme park.
 Elements of the queue include a ticket office, desolated land, a Hindu temple, a mountaineer supply shop, and also a Yeti museum.
 While many queues are details, this one features authentic items.

 - Though it debuted in 2006, Expedition Everest’s opening tied to the 50th anniversary celebration for Disneyland in 2005.
-For that occasion, each of Walt Disney World’s four theme parks received a new attraction, Expedition Everest being the only original concept; the other parks received attractions from other Disney locations around the world.
+For that occasion, each of Walt Disney World’s four theme parks received a new attraction.
+Expedition Everest was the only original concept, the other parks received attractions from other Disney locations around the world.
 The Magic Kingdom received the “Cinderellabration” castle show from Tokyo Disneyland, Epcot received “Soarin’” from Disney’s California Adventure, and Disney’s Hollywood Studios received the “Lights, Motors, Action!
 Extreme Stunt Show” from Walt Disney Studios Park Paris.
 Cinderellabration ended its run in 2006; and Lights, Motors, Action, following a ten-year run, closed in April 2016 due to construction on the lands for Star Wars and Toy Story.

 Top 5 Tips for Expedition Everest Legend of the Forbidden Mountain